unicode-org/icu4x/docs/tutorials/data_provider.md

 ## Accessing the Resolved Locale

-ICU4X objects to not store their "resolved locale" because that is not a well-defined concept.
+ICU4X objects do not store their "resolved locale" because that is not a well-defined concept.
 Components can load data from many sources, and fallbacks to parent locales or root does not necesarily mean that a locale is not supported.

 However, for environments that require this behavior, such as ECMA-402, the data provider can be instrumented to access the resolved locale from `DataResponseMetadata`, as shown in the following example.